ameenalasady/youtube-music-pauser/README.md

 # YouTube Music Auto-Pauser

-Automatically pauses YouTube Music when a YouTube video starts playing.
+A browser extension that automatically pauses YouTube Music when a YouTube video starts playing.

 ---